durga-sandeep/daytona-hackday/style-scout-ai-main/backend/README.md

 # Style Scout AI - Backend API

-Node.js/Express backend with OpenAI integration for the AI chat assistant.
+Node.js/Express backend with OpenAI integration for the AI chat assistant, with automatic logging via Galileo.

 ## Overview

 This backend provides a REST API for the Style Scout AI chat assistant, powered by OpenAI's GPT-4o-mini model.
+All OpenAI API calls are automatically logged to Galileo for monitoring, debugging, and evaluation.

 ## Setup Instructions